 In addition to the report's alleged shortcomings, and the way police handled the investigation after learning Morgan was one of their own, Study and his attorney, T.C.
 Roberts, question the JSO's secrecy surrounding the investigation.
 Study says officers at the scene refused to give him information about the driver, including his name and insurance information.
 Roberts still was trying to get the name and investigation results last Friday, nearly three weeks after the incident and two weeks after the JSO's report was completed, on March 24.
 They learned only Morgan's name and the status of the investigation after Folio Weekly obtained the report.

 Roberts says he plans to file a lawsuit against Morgan on Study's behalf.
 "If it would have been me who pulled a gun on someone, I would have been facing a 10-year minimum prison sentence," Roberts says.
 Hitting Study with a car could also be considered aggravated battery with a deadly weapon, he adds.

-Tom Verri, a Jacksonville private investigator who was an instructor in police firearms training in New York and Iraq, says even in Morgan's account, his actions are questionable at best.
+Jacksonville private investigator Tom Verri, who was an instructor in police firearms training, says the officer's actions are questionable at best, even in Morgan's account.
 Morgan admitted that he was driving around with a loaded Glock on top of his backpack.

 "That's certainly not anything that's taught by any agency I know of," Verri says.
 Guns that aren't being worn should be in a locked container, he adds.
 Morgan also shouldn't have touched the weapon during the altercation unless he felt he was in danger.